Landing Page Performance

 Conveniently add a report or graph with its current settings to a marketing dashboard:

-1. Hover over the gold gear icon and select Add to Web Dashboard
+1. Hover over the gold gear icon and select Add to Marketing Dashboard

 2. Select the Dashboard

 3. Select the Dashboard Page

 " link to further customize the report (e.g., drag it to a specific position on the page, change date settings, etc.)

 section for details regarding the display settings, filters and sort options available for this report.

 The report date (or date range) is governed by the selected Dashboard date option: Date Selection or Fixed Periods, learn more...

 - Daily reports default to the last day of the selected period

 - Weekly and monthly reports default to 1 month of data

 To change the number of weeks or months displayed in a specific report, click the gear icon for any marketing dashboard report element and expand the Date option section, enter the number and click the Save Button.